-In conclusion, as you can see, this diet is far from being well-balanced and has a number of risks for your health.
-Such a low daily calorie intake and rapid weight loss can cause a number of health issues (7).
+In conclusion, as you can see, this diet is far from being intuitive and has a number of risks for your health.
+Such a low daily energy intake and rapid weight loss can cause a number of health issues (7).
 That’s why it is better to avoid crash diets like this.
-To lose weight and stay healthy it is necessary to stick to a balanced meal plan, which will provide your body with all the necessary nutrients (1).
-However, if you have decided to give this dietary plan a try, it is critical to consult a healthcare professional and check your health status in order to prevent the unwanted consequences for your body.
+To lose weight and stay healthy it is necessary to stick to a balanced nutrition plan, which will provide your body with all the necessary nutrients to live a healthy lifestyle (1).
+However, if you have decided to give this dietary plan a try, it is critical to consult a healthcare professional like a dietitian and check your health status in order to prevent the unwanted consequences for your body.
 Remember that your wellbeing is your number one priority.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - A guide to eating a balanced diet (2019, medicalnewstoday.com)